 Why not entertain yourself?
 Install a flat-screen TV or add portable speakers and pipe in music via a home media player, or create a device station so you can view media, video chat with family or friends, or listen to your favorite tunes or audio books while you get the job done.
 While you’re at it, if our laundry room is in a much-accessed area of your home, consider creating a charging station for electronic devices as well (far from water sources, of course).

 Bring some “wow” to the walls, windows and doors.

 Walls, windows and doors are not only necessities—but opportunities.
 Use them.
 Bold, blue-and-white or floral printed wallpaper says “fresh” and can bring instant cheer to your laundry area.
 Or install a glass or subway tile backsplash behind your washer/dryer or sink and watch it catch and reflect light around the room and introduce a new color scheme that can be echoed in window curtains, painted walls and doors.

 If your laundry room is one highly trafficked by family, consider painting one or more walls with chalkboard paint and let kids decorate the space with artwork, institute a family message center, or even use it as an extra space to brainstorm your next big coup at work while waiting for the air fluff cycle to finish.

 Could your laundry room door use an upgrade?
 Splurge on a paneled, wooden door in a rich wood, or install a Dutch door, painted or stained in your favorite hue to keep pets in or little ones out with the bottom door closed while you let extra light in or listen for the dryer chime by keeping the top door open.
 Bonus: a window in the top half lets light in through this novel yet classic door style.

 If you’re lucky enough to have a window in your laundry room, use it to bring living room-like charm into the space.
-Layer bamboo shades and curtains, or install a printed roller or charming plantation shades for an instant, upstyled look.
+Layer bamboo shades and curtains, or install a printed roller shades for an instant, upstyled look.